nexpy/nexpy/doc/source/pythonshell.rst

 NeXus Objects
 =============
-NeXus data is stored as a hierarchical tree structure, much like a computer file system.
+NeXus data are stored in a hierarchical tree structure, much like a computer file system.
 NeXus data structures consist of groups, with base class NXgroup, which can contain fields, with base class NXfield, and/or other groups.

 NeXus Fields
 ------------